ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-extend-ballerina.md

 # How to Extend Ballerina

 Developers and third parties can extend the behavior of Ballerina and collate the customizations for use by others.
-There are two ways to customize the behavior of Ballerina:
+There are three ways to customize the behavior of Ballerina:

 1. Collate and distribute new client connectors to third party endpoints, such as databases, infrastructure and APIs.

 2. Add new annotations to Ballerina source files so that the compiler can act to alter binaries and generate artifacts.

+3. Collate and distribute new webhook callback services, that programmatically subscribe to accept content delivery requests on the occurrence of particular events.

 ## Create Client Connectors